jammc313/PopulationGenomicAnalyses/Instructions_for_project_work.md

 ```
 Look at the screen output, how many individuals were excluded?

-To filter for minimum allele frequency is not always optimal, especially if you are going to merge your data with other datasets in which the alleles might be present.
-But we will apply a MAF filter in this case
+Filtering for minimum allele frequency is not always optimal, especially if you intend later to merge your data with other datasets in which those alleles might be present at higher frequencies.
+So save this step until your reference dataset is fully merged, then apply a MAF filter:

 Filter data for a minimum allele frequency of 1% by pasting in:
 ```